-Do you have a humidifier built into your furnace?
+Speaking of moisture, do you have a humidifier built into your furnace?
 If you do, you need to make sure it is always set relative to the temperature outside.
 If you have it set to 40-50% on a cold day, that is going to create a lot of moisture build-up inside your home—that is way too humid.
 If you notice condensation on your windows or skylights, then you have excess moisture in your home, and you should turn down that humidifier.

 These are the most common things we hear from people that think they have a leaky roof.
 But it usually turns out to just be consequences of ice dams and condensation in the attic, bathroom fan, or your home.

 In more cases than not, we end up not diagnosing an actual roof leak, but another issue related to condensation or recurring ice dams.
 This is good news if you were worried about needing a roof repair or replacement.
 But the downside is, there is another issue at hand that will most likely need some more.
 Whether it is insulation, roof vents, or something else, it’s best to take care of the issue before it becomes a bigger problem.